turbot/pipes-docs/docs/accounts/tenant/connections.md

 You can organize connections into **Connection Folders**.
 This makes it easier to [share](#permissions) groups of connections across workspaces in your tenant.

 Connections and folders that are created at the tenant level can be shared with any workspace or organization in the tenant.
-You must be assigned the tenant **Owner** role to create, modify and delete tenant connections and folders.
+You must be assigned the tenant **Owner** role to create, modify, and delete tenant connections and folders.

 You can create connections and folders manually, but they may also be created by [integrations](/pipes/docs/integrations/).
 For example, the [AWS](/pipes/docs/integrations/aws), [Azure](/pipes/docs/integrations/azure), and [GCP](/pipes/docs/integrations/gcp) integrations create and manage folders and connections automatically to mirror the organizational structure of your cloud provider.
 You can manage [permissions](#permissions) to share these connections and folders just like the ones you create manually, but note that folders that are created by integrations are only managed by the integration; you cannot add or remove sub-folders or connections from them.